clairew3/cwaforecast1/doc/Setup.md

 ## How to get a CWA authorization key?

-After being a registered user on https://opendata.cwa.gov.tw , login the website, and click the button `Get Authorization Key`.
+1. Be a registered user on https://opendata.cwa.gov.tw .

+2. Go to https://opendata.cwa.gov.tw , login, and click the button named `Get Authorization Key`.

 ## How to Run this app?